PretTy-Fish/EMSystem/README.md

 ## Preparation

-The project depends on the following Python libraries:
+The project depends on the following Python packages:

 * numpy
 * matplotlib